learn-academy-2023-charlie/cat-tinder-frontend-kool-catz-instructors/README.md

 ```
 ***
 ## Cat Tinder Testing 6/7/23
+***The more your tests resemble the way your software is used, the more confidence they can give you.
+Kent Dodds/React Testing Library***
+### TDD

-TDD - Test Driven Development - gives us confidence in the functionality of our code
+- Test Driven Development - gives us confidence in the functionality of our code
+We will use a combination of three categories of testing principles:
+- Static tests that look for syntax mistakes and spelling errors
+- Unit tests that look for isolated code actions
+- Integration tests that test how your code works together

-RED-GREEN-REFACTOR
+### RED-GREEN-REFACTOR
 1. write the test
 2. good failure
 3. code to make the test pass